spring-iitd/CAN-Rakshak/README.md

 ## 📘 Documentation

-For complete setup, structure, and advanced details, visit the [📖 Full Documentation](docs/usage.md) or the [project wiki](https://github.com/spring-iitd/CAN-Rakshak/wiki).
+For complete setup, structure, and advanced details, visit the [📖 Full Documentation](docs/usage.md).

 ---